murchie85/Flask-Blog-App/README.md

 ![FLASK IMAGE](https://cdn-images-1.medium.com/max/438/1*0G5zu7CnXdMT9pGbYUTQLQ.png)

 ## DEPENDENCIES
-Using Anaconda with virtual env

-- Python 3
-- Flask
+In this tutorial I am using Anconda (which is one of python distributions) and virtual enviroment with installed Flask (framework for creating websites using Python).
+This tutorial wants you to have completed Anaconda installation with Pip and added theese to path.
+For more info please visit another tutorials.

 ## Running a simple web page

 Getting started with a simple flask application:

 1. Create a directory FLASK_BLOG
-2. `cd FLASK_BLOG`
+2. Open terminal (or cmd on Windows) and type `cd FLASK_BLOG` - This will change current directory.
-3. Set up a virtual environment (download anaconda) then create your environment to work in
-4. `pip install flask`
+3. Now install virtual environmment using `pip install virtualenv`
+4. Activate virtual environmment using this command `virtualenv venv` this will create new virtual in this directory.
+4. Now type `source venv/bin/activate` to activate this virtual environmment.
+5. Know you shoud see (.venv) in front of your new line in terminal.
+Install flask (`pip install flask`).
-5. Create a file called `flaskblog.py`
+6. Create a file called `flaskblog.py`

+If you want to escape from virtual type "deactivate".

 Now lets start adding code to `flaskblog.py` , you can go to the flask main website which gives you your first hello world code to work with [here](http://flask.pocoo.org/) or just copy and paste the code below: